ANCPLabOldenburg/megqc_documentation/tutorial/plot_cli.md

 ```

 ## Congratulations!
 You're done'!
-The HTML reports are now available in the `/derivatives` folder of your dataset:
+The HTML reports are now available in the `derivatives` folder of your dataset (next to the calculation derivatives):

 ```bash
 /path/to/your/dataset/derivatives/Meg_QC/reports/subject